WWE Raw preview: Four matches advertised, Brock Lesnar appearing - Pro Wrestling Dot Net

 -WWE Champion Brock Lesnar appears.

-Powell’s POV: It’s encouraging to see WWE advertise so many matches in advance.
-Perhaps it’s because they will be airing opposite the college football national championship game, but it’s a sign that they are not booking on the fly as much as they have in the past.
-Raw will be held in Lexington, Kentucky at Rupp Arena.
-Join me for my live review as Raw airs Mondays at 7CT/8ET.
+Powell’s POV: There’s still no indication as to what WWE’s version of a fistfight will entail.
+Raw will be held in Lexington, Kentucky at Rupp Arena and will air opposite the college football national championship game.
+Join me for my live review as Raw airs at 7CT/8ET.
 Dot Net Members have access to my same night audio review after each episode.

 The new edition of the Pro Wrestling Boom Podcast with Jason Powell features Aron Stevens discussing his intent with his comedic NWA character, why the NWA brought him back to pro wrestling, why he asked for his WWE release despite the popularity of his Damien Sandow persona, his stay in Impact Wrestling, his acting career, and much more (45:34)...